Pere Cheney, Michigan: Reputation as 'ghost town'

 There are many stories surrounding the ghost town of Pere Cheney as well as the cemetery itself.
 Ghosts, witches, strange figures, glowing orbs, and mysterious lights in the trees all feature.
 People have said to have heard children laughing while there and returning to their cars having handprints on them.
-Some say that Pere Cheney was a cursed town from the start, as it was built on Native American land.
+Some say that Pere Cheney was a cursed town from the start as it was built on Native American land.

 The cemetery is down a two track road and runs along some railroad tracks, hidden in the woods.
-There is no sign at the cemetery, and no signs indicating that it exists.
-A little farther north is the town of Pere Cheney, which is to be considered a Ghost Town.
+There is no sign indicating that the cemetery exists, but during the restoration process one was put up at its gates that detail the name, brief history, and rules of conduct.
+A little farther north was the town of Pere Cheney, which is to be considered a Ghost Town, but nothing of the town remains excepting for scattered, rare pieces of what could have been foundations.

 At least 90 people were buried in the Pere Cheney Cemetery, but, due to vandalism, very few headstones remain.
 Some sort of disease; cholera, or diphtheria was said to have wiped out the entire town in the early 20th century.

 According to local legends, a witch cursed the village of Pere Cheney after being banished to the woods, hence the reasoning behind the mass outbreaks of disease in the area.
-The only thing that grows in the town is a green mossy grass.
 And according to some accounts, the entire town is haunted.
+According to other legends, the witch was buried in the cemetery, with people indicating the red headstone that once existed there was the witches.

 Most of the information about Pere Cheney states that people from nearby towns had tried to burn the town down to stop the disease from reaching them, but there is no information to support it.
 The disease came twice two years apart.
 The remaining people dragged their belongings to what we know now as Grayling.
-The cemetery has been vandalized and the town is covered with a strange mossy grass and no other vegetation grows.
+The cemetery has been vandalized and the town has a great deal of lichen amongst the natural foliage.